1989 Tiananmen Square protests and massacre: Social disenfranchisement and legitimacy crisis

 In 1978, reformist leaders had envisioned that intellectuals would play a leading role in guiding the country through reforms, but this did not happen as planned.
 On one hand, the massive New Enlightenment movement led by intellectuals promoted a variety of liberal philosophies and values that challenged the socialist ideology, ranging from democracy, humanism, universal values such as freedom and human rights, to Total Westernisation; in response, since the beginning of the reforms, Deng Xiaoping in 1979 proposed the Four Cardinal Principles to limit the political liberalisation.
 On the other hand, despite the opening of new universities and increased enrollment, the state-directed education system did not produce enough graduates to meet increased demand in the areas of agriculture, light industry, services, and foreign investment.
 The job market was especially limited for students specializing in social sciences and the humanities.
-Moreover, private companies no longer needed to accept students assigned to them by the state, and many high-paying jobs were offered based on nepotism and favoritism.
+Moreover, private companies no longer needed to accept students assigned to them by the state, and many high-paying jobs were offered based on nepotism and favouritism.
 Gaining a good state-assigned placement meant navigating a highly inefficient bureaucracy that gave power to officials who had little expertise in areas under their jurisdiction.
 Facing a dismal job market and limited chances of going abroad, intellectuals and students had a greater vested interest in political issues.
 Small study groups, such as the "Democracy Salon" (民主沙龙 (Mínzhǔ Shālóng)) and the "Lawn Salon" (草地沙龙 (Cǎodì Shālóng)), began appearing on Beijing university campuses.
 These organisations motivated the students to get involved politically.

 Simultaneously, the party's nominally socialist ideology faced a legitimacy crisis as it gradually adopted capitalist practices.
 Private enterprise gave rise to profiteers who took advantage of lax regulations and who often flaunted their wealth in front of those who were less well off.
 Popular discontent was brewing over unfair wealth distribution.
 Greed, not skill, appeared to be the most crucial factor in success.
 There was widespread public disillusionment concerning the country's future.
 People wanted change, yet the power to define "the correct path" continued to rest solely in the unelected government's hands.

 The comprehensive and wide-ranging reforms created political differences over the pace of marketisation and the control over the ideology that came with it, opening a deep chasm within the central leadership.
-The reformers ("the right", led by Hu Yaobang) favored political liberalisation and a plurality of ideas as a channel to voice popular discontent and pressed for further reforms.
+The reformers ("the right", led by Hu Yaobang) favoured political liberalisation and a plurality of ideas as a channel to voice popular discontent and pressed for further reforms.
 The conservatives ("the left", led by Chen Yun) said that the reforms had gone too far and advocated a return to greater state control to ensure social stability and to better align with the party's socialist ideology.
 Both sides needed the backing of paramount leader Deng Xiaoping to carry out important policy decisions.